oracle/osb-kafka-transport/README.md

 For more information about how to install and deploy the implementation files - please read [this blog](http://www.ateam-oracle.com/osb-transport-for-apache-kafka-part-1/) which walkthrough the whole process with details and examples.

-## Contributing
-This project is an open source project.
-See [CONTRIBUTING](./CONTRIBUTING.md) for details.

-Oracle gratefully acknowledges the contributions to open source projects that have been made by the community.

 ## License
 Copyright (c) 2014, 2016 Oracle and/or its affiliates
 The Universal Permissive License (UPL), Version 1.0